 If you don’t want to use a framework to build your responsive site, these Sass extensions are a nice alternative, each with their own strengths.
 They’ll take care of the responsive maths for you so you can focus on design.

-If you're keen to try out Adobe Experience Design, Adobe's new UX and prototyping app, here's a good tutorial to get you started.
+If you're keen to try out Adobe Experience Design, here's a good tutorial to get you started.
 It includes a video demonstration which takes you through every click of the process.

 Responsive design isn’t just about making your page display properly on any device, you also have to make it function well – and that means it has to be good at accepting input in a world where desktops have touchscreens and phones have keyboards.
 This article by Jason Grigsby of Cloud Four has some sound advice.